-The core software is based on customized versions of Centos 6.x/RHEL 6.x, Linux 3.10.x, LVS, HA-Linux, HAProxy, Pound, STunnel & Ldirectord.
+The core software is based on customized versions of Centos 6.x/RHEL 6.x, Linux 4.9.x, LVS, HA-Linux, HAProxy, Pound, STunnel & Ldirectord.

 Enterprise AWS can be deployed as a single instance or as an HA clustered pair of instances for high availability and resilience.
 For details of adding a second (slave) instance, please refer to page 47.
-From v8.2.2 it's also possible to deploy 2 instances in different AZ's for high availability, this is achieved using a primary/secondary master model rather than the master/slave model, please refer to pages 7 and 51 for more details.
+It's also possible to deploy 2 instances in different AZs for high availability, this is achieved using a primary/secondary master model rather than the master/slave model, please refer to pages 7 and 50 for more details.